django-helpdesk/django-helpdesk/README.rst

 `django-helpdesk` requires:

 * Python 3.6+
-* Django 2.2 LTS (latest bugfix release highly recommended)
+* Django 2.2 LTS or 3.2 LTS (recommend migration to 3.2 as soon as possible)

 You can quickly install the latest stable version of `django-helpdesk` app via `pip`::